|1||University of New Haven||West Haven, Connecticut|

 Florida International University is a leading institution in Forensic Science research and instruction.

-Since 2018 their Global Forensic and Justice Center (GFJC) has been engaging in forensic science education and research to provide a more just society.
+Since 2018 their Global Forensic and Justice Center (GFJC) has been engaging in forensic science teaching and research to provide a more just society.

 The GFJC combines the 25-year-success of the National Forensic Science Technology Center (NFSTC) and the International Forensic Research Institute (IFRI) for a comprehensive and collaborative approach to addressing real-world gaps in education, training, research, and applied sciences.
 GFJC serves as the incubator for the NIJ-funded Center for Advanced Research in Forensic Science (CARFS).

-FIU offers the Professional Science Master’s in Forensic Science degree.
+FIU offers the Professional Science Master’s degree in Forensic Science.

 This 16-month program teaches students management skills and professional instruction in the forensic and investigative sciences.
 Online courses are available for students who work full time and cannot attend on-campus instruction.